 - $VP_c = \sum$ (credits × numerical value of the grade) \sum credits for courses with a numerical grade value.
 Only the achieved credits are included in the evaluation of the annual personal study plan.
 All credits obtained are included in the evaluation of the result of the whole study. - (11) Records of students' study results, results of study reviews, registrations for study and individual academic years and interruptions of studies are kept by the Study Departments of the faculties. - (12) According to the instructions of the designated faculty employee, the student will come to the Study Department to have his/her study achievements reviewed for the past academic year, either personally or by appointing a representative who will produce his/her power of attorney.
-If the student fails to attend the study achievements review within the set deadline or fails to apologize in writing for serious reasons and fails to do so within five working days, his/her study shall be terminated according to Section 56, Subsection b) of the Act.
+If, due to objective external reasons limiting the operation of the faculty, the review could not be performed in a contact manner, the faculty is entitled to review the study results electronically in cooperation with the student via IS STAG and university e-mails.
+If the student does not undergo the review of study results within the specified period or fails to apologize in writing for serious reasons and fails to do so within five working days, his/her study shall be terminated according to Section 56, Subsection 1, Clause b) of the Act.